aptech/gsoop/README.md

 64-bit: `Start -> Microsoft Visual Studio 2008 -> Visual Studio Tools -> Visual Studio 2008 x64 Win64 Command Prompt`

-If your user does have appropriate permissions to access the Python installation directory, you may have to run `cmd` as Administrator
+If your user lacks permissions to access the Python installation directory, you may have to run `cmd` as Administrator

 Execute the following via a `cmd` terminal: